NicoBonanno/Stock_Prediction_ML_Project/README.md

 ## Overview

 This project aims to predict the future stock prices of NVIDIA using historical stock data.
 The first model implements a simple linear regression approach, while the second model leverages the LSTM architecture for time series forecasting.
+Both models are using historical prices and moving average as features to learn and model the historical prices.

 ### Features